farmange/niryo_one_ros/README.md

 You can now play with both joysticks (left joystick for up/down/left/right motion and right joystick for up/down/forward/backward motion) and orientation sliders.

-**Note : Drink and Lay buttons are used to execute predefined trajectory.
-This is not currently stable and it will be improved very soon...**
+**Note : Drink and Lay buttons are used to execute predefined trajectories.
+This is currently unstable but it will be improved very soon...**

 ### How to use Spacenav
 If you want to use spacenav, you have to plug it on Niryo One or simulation PC depending on your target.